Chapter Summary

 Those who are wise in heart are known for discernment, and gracious speech increases learning.

-21 The wise in heart shall be called prudent.
-Pleasantness of the lips promotes instruction.
+21 The wise in heart are called discerning, and pleasant speech promotes instruction.

 Understanding gives life to the wise, but fools remain disciplined by their own folly.

-22 Understanding is a fountain of life to one who has it, but the punishment of fools is their folly.
+22 Understanding is a fountain of life to its possessor, but the discipline of fools is folly.

 Wisdom in the heart produces instructive and persuasive speech.

-23 The heart of the wise instructs his mouth, and adds learning to his lips.
+23 The heart of the wise man instructs his mouth and adds persuasiveness to his lips.

 Gracious words nourish the soul and bring healing to life.

-24 Pleasant words are a honeycomb, sweet to the soul, and health to the bones.
+24 Pleasant words are a honeycomb, sweet to the soul and healing to the bones.

 A path that seems right to human judgment may ultimately lead to destruction.

-25 There is a way which seems right to a man, but in the end it leads to death.
+25 There is a way that seems right to a man, but its end is the way of death.

 A laborer's appetite works for him because hunger drives him on.
 A scoundrel plots evil, and his speech is like a scorching fire.
 A perverse person stirs up conflict, and a gossip separates close friends.
 A violent person entices a neighbor and leads him down a bad path.
 One who winks with his eye or purses his lips is bent on evil, signaling hidden schemes and corrupt intent.